 Investing in Canada’s Critical Rail Infrastructure

 Rail is one of Canada’s most capital-intensive industries.
-Our railways invest, on average, between 20 and 25 per cent of their own revenues back into their networks each year — more than $33 billion in Canada alone since 1999 — to ensure that Canada has a world-class rail system that is safe, efficient, and affordable.
+Our railways invest, on average, between 20 and 25 per cent of their own revenues back into their networks each year — more than $20 billion in Canada alone over the past 10 years — to ensure that Canada has a world-class rail system that is safe, efficient, and affordable.

 Railways Pull Their Own Weight so They Can Handle Your Freight